 Production of commercial vehicles ceased from 1942-1945 for the Ford Motor Company (and other American vehicle manufacturers), in support of producing vehicles and machinery to assist in the war effort and winning WWII.

 A wood plank floor and wood box rails finish off the bed of the 1941 pickup nicely.

-The first-generation F-series pickup, also known as the Bonus-Built, replaced the pre-WWII car-based trucks, with trucks that had eight different weight hauling classifications in pickup, cab-over engine (COE), panel truck, conventional truck, and school bus chassis body styles.
+The first-generation F-series pickup, also known as the Bonus-Built, replaced the pre-WWII car-based trucks.
+These new Ford trucks had eight different weight hauling classifications in pickup, cab-over engine (COE), panel truck, conventional truck, and school bus chassis body styles.
 Models were designated the F-1, F-2, F-3, and so on through the heavy-duty F-8.